Feed-in tariff: Ukraine

 Ukraine introduced the law 'On feed-in tariff' on 25 September 2008.
-The law guaranteed grid access for renewable energy producers (small hydro up to 10 MW, wind, biomass, photovoltaic and geothermal).
+The law guaranteed grid access for renewable energy producers (small hydro up to 10 MW, wind, biomass, photovoltaic, and geothermal).
 The tariffs for renewable power producers are set by the national regulator.
-As of February 2013 the following tariffs per kWh were applied: biomass – UAH 1.3446 (EUR 0.13), wind – UAH 1.2277 (EUR 0.12), small hydro – UAH 0.8418 (EUR 0.08), solar – UAH 5.0509 (EUR 0.48).
+As of February 2013 the following tariffs per kWh were applied: biomass – UAH 1.3446 (€0.13), wind – UAH 1.2277 (€0.12), small hydro – UAH 0.8418 (€0.08), solar – UAH 5.0509 (€0.48).
 In case of significant fluctuations of the national currency against Euro the feed-in tariff adjusts.
 As of 2018 solar €0.18-¢/kWh.
-In 2020, the Ukrainian government, making an U-turn, stated that under the current circumstances the green tariff had become financially challenging to maintain and commenced negotiations with renewable energy producers on possible decreases of the green tariff.
-Upon the announcement of the Ukrainian government, several foreign investors threatened that they would initiate investment treaty claims under the Energy Charter Treaty leading to mediation proceedings and the signing of the 10 June 2020 Memorandum of Understanding.
-Nevertheless, on 21 July 2020, the Parliament of Ukraine passed the Law of Ukraine “On Amendments to Certain Laws of Ukraine on Improving the Conditions for Supporting the Production of Electricity from Alternative Energy Sources” which might have a negative impact on investors in the renewables energy sector and increases the chances of claims under the Energy Charter Treaty against the State.
+In 2020, the Ukrainian government, making a U-turn, stated that under the current circumstances the green tariff had become financially challenging to maintain and commenced negotiations with renewable energy producers on possible decreases of the green tariff.
+Upon the announcement of the Ukrainian government, several foreign investors threatened that they would initiate investment treaty claims under the Energy Charter Treaty leading to mediation proceedings and the signing of 10 June 2020 Memorandum of Understanding.
+Nevertheless, on 21 July 2020, the Parliament of Ukraine passed the Law of Ukraine "On Amendments to Certain Laws of Ukraine on Improving the Conditions for Supporting the Production of Electricity from Alternative Energy Sources" which might have a negative impact on investors in the renewables energy sector and increases the chances of claims under the Energy Charter Treaty against the State.